Free Website Content - A Quiz: Test Your RSS Smarts

-RSS, but how much do you really know?
-Take the RSS quiz
+of RSS, but how much do you really know?
+Take the RSS

-it is perfectly fine to reproduce the contents of the feed.
+feed, it is perfectly fine to reproduce the contents

-I mean after all RSS means really simple syndication,
+of the feed.
+I mean after all RSS means really simple

 Answer: No, that is not true.
 Regardless

-of the content has the right to restrict its use.
-While
+creator of the content has the right to restrict its

-that detail permissions are the Creative Commons extension
+are the Creative Commons extension and the Bloglines'

-the terms of service associated with the feed or website
+service associated with the feed or website to determine

 Question: RSS is only for blogs right?